jontay999/CTF-writeups/niteCTF/Reversing/Lost Dungeon/README.md

 Challenge 1

 1. Playing the game for a bit on my windows VM showed that there was a very long path to a section of the map.
-However, I didn't think about patching/modding the game before playing it and spent a good 20 mins traersing to the location.
+However, I didn't think about patching/modding the game before playing it and spent a good 20 mins travelling to the location.
 2. When I reached the location I was immediately surrounded by enemies, and couldn't move which wasted my time hahha
 3. I used [dnsPy](https://github.com/dnSpy/dnSpy/releases) to reverse the `.dll` files.
 The main game files were all in `Assembly-CSharp.dll`
 4. One of the classes was a `Mover` class that had some parts multiplied by `Time` which was what I figured controlled the movement speed.